dillonlee06/VSCode-Fastpages-Project/_posts/2022-11-16-PBL-binary.md

 ---
+toc: true
+layout: post
+description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
+categories: [CSP Notes]
 title: Binary Math
-layout: default
-description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
-tags: [CSP Notes]
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->